Understanding ATEX Zones for Gas & Dust

 What is ATEX

 ATEX is an acronym derived from the words “Atmospheres Explosibles” and forms part of a European equipment directive known as ATEX 2014-34 EU.
-Since the departure of the UK from the European Union, the UK is getting ready to transition to the term UKEX under its own statory instrument.
-Both directives are basically the same and cover comprehensive manufacturing standards to ensures that people are protected against the risk that may be caused by dangerous substances.
-An application will require an explosion proof ATEX fan if there are flammable, combustible gases or dusts present at any time in the airstream.
+The directive covers comprehensive manufacturing standards to ensure that people are protected against the risk that may be caused by hazardous environments.

 In many industrialised countries, during manufacturing, treatment, transport and in the storage of goods, gases, vapours or mists are produced or leaked into the environment.
 In industrial manufacturing processes, flammable dust can also be produced which in combination with the oxygen in the air can create a potentially explosive atmosphere that can cause an ignition inducing a dust explosion.
 Other sources of ignition are common and can happen as a result of electronic failure, for example in switches or mechanical failure, for example the friction of an impeller with the inlet.